Scott-Huang/Music-Game/README.md

  - Librosa
  - FFmpeg

-Also, users are expected to put music files into the music folder.
+Also, users are expected to put music files into the res/music folder.

 ### Design Structure
 The game program will be started by index.py, and then call the main game function in game.py